Aegean dispute: September 2022: Threat of invasion

-Further developments
+2023–2025: Revival of "earthquake diplomacy" and suspension of projects

 On 10 January 2023, the Court of Appeals of Tripoli suspended an energy exploration deal signed a few months earlier, on 3 October 2022, between Turkey and Libya's Government of National Unity (GNU) which is based at Tripoli.
 The agreement had included scope for oil and gas exploitation in waters that Ankara and Tripoli have claimed as their own through the 2019 Turkey–GNA maritime agreement, which partially overlaps with waters claimed by Egypt and Greece as part of their 2020 EEZ agreement.

-In February 2023, south-central Turkey was hit by devastating earthquakes, to which Greece responded by sending quake-relief aid.
+In February 2023, south-central Turkey was hit by devastating earthquakes, to which Greece responded immediately by sending quake-relief aid.
 The newspaper Süddeutsche Zeitung noted that the Greek aid came despite severe diplomatic tensions in recent months, and Erdoğan's repeated threats to militarily invade Greece's islands.
 According to Deutsche Welle, these developments marked the revival of the Greek–Turkish earthquake diplomacy of 1999 between the two countries, once again.
+This improvement in the bilateral relations, resulted in the cessation of Turkey's practice of military overflights above Greece's territories and the violations of its national airspace, ever since.

+In December 2023, Turkish President Erdoğan visited Athens for talks with Greek PM Mitsotakis.
+This was the first visit in 6 years and the talks were held in a positive atmosphere and considered a success after recent bad relations.
+No major disputes were resolved, however, the two leaders signed a non-binding declaration of friendship, and numerous bilateral agreements; including managing migration flows, and committed to continuing talks in Ankara in the spring of 2024.

+Tensions were raised again in July 2024, when five Turkish warships put pressure on research vessels near Karpathos for the laying of undersea power cables linking Greece with Cyprus and Israel.
+The tension was diffused when the research vessels withdrew.
+In March 2025, the Greek government paused the planned Great Sea Interconnector mainly due to Turkey's objections.
+This follows the cancellation of the EastMed Gas pipeline, which was also meant to connect Greece and Cyprus with Israel and Egypt through the disputed waters.